9dots/9dots.io-pages/OreUqq7.md

 ---

 ## Lesson Overview
-Students will learn about the concept of a minimum viable product and its importance for designers.
-Then, they will begin building their product using their plans from the [brainstorming lesson]().
+Students learn about the concept of a minimum viable product and its importance for designers.
+Then, they begin building their product using their plans from the [brainstorming lesson]().
 During building, emphasize the importance of testing and iteration to create the best possible product.
-Students will demonstrate learning by following design thinking principles as they build their prototypes.
+Students demonstrate learning by following design thinking principles as they build their prototypes.

 ## Setup